AI Agent Capabilities

 Here's a quick look at the core advanced features covered in this section:

-- MCP Tool Integration: Connect agents to external tools and services.
+- MCP Servers: Connect agents to external tools and services.

 - Auto Reply Triggers: Enable real-time agent reactions.